ZetaCrush/CXcompress/README.md

 # CXcompress
 CXcompress is a lossless text compressor with the vision of being the best open-source compressor on the internet

 This compression library is built to be used on top of the very popular zstd created by Yann Collet at Meta.
-CXcompress can also be used as a preprocessing step for other compressors like zlib and lzma.
+CXcompress can also be used as a preprocessing step for other compressors like zlib and lzma

 # Usage (supports MacOS/Linux)
 ### Compilation